HeinerKuecker/TYPE_HIERARCHY_MULTIPLE_INTERFACES_RENDERER/README.md

 There is also an option to generate as Javadoc, whereby the result of the run can be copied from the console into a Javadoc comment.

+In der Eclipse IDE (JDT) kann man in der Javadoc Ansicht das Ergebnis ohne explizites Generieren des Javadoc als HTML ansehen.

+In the Eclipse IDE (JDT) you can see the result in the Javadoc view without explicitly generating the Javadoc as HTML.

 In der Javadoc-Betriebsart werden die Klassen in Javadoc-Verlinkung ausgegeben.

 In the Javadoc operating mode, the classes are output in Javadoc linking annotations.